recursivezero/abcd/src/content/blog/suresh-chelani.md

 ## Conclusion

 My internship at RecursiveZero was an incredibly impactful experience.
 It provided me with a clear window into the corporate world and taught me how development teams collaborate to build amazing products.
-I am immensely grateful to the entire team for their guidance and support over these two months.
+I am immensely grateful to [Keshav](https://www.linkedin.com/in/xkeshav/) sir, and the entire team for their guidance and support over these two months.
+I’ve learned a great deal, and I’m excited to apply these skills in my future endeavors.
 I’ve learned a great deal and look forward to applying these skills in future endeavors.

-**Thank you for reading!**

-`~Suresh Chelani`